ibm-cloud-docs/power-iaas/getting-started-PER.md

 ## Migrating to PER
 {: #migrate-per}

-The existing {{site.data.keyword.powerSys_notm}} workspaces do not support PER.
-To use PER, create a new workspace or to [migrate your workspace to PER](/docs/power-iaas?topic=power-iaas-migrate-ws-per) with a support ticket.

-The automation to migrate an existing network is not supported.
-However, if your existing workspaces are in a PER-enabled data center and use a Cloud connection with Transit Gateway, you can connect to a new PER-enabled network instance.

-Existing {{site.data.keyword.powerSys_notm}} workspaces continue to support Cloud connection and VPN as a Service (VPNaaS).
+The migration of an existing workspace to PER is supported through CLI by using the [ibmcloud pi workspace action](https://cloud.ibm.com/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference-v1#ibmcloud-pi-workspace-action){: external} command with the following values:

+- `per-migrate-start`: Initiates the migration of the workspace to PER.
+- `per-migrate-validate`: Removes the Cloud Connections for the workspace from the network database.
+Use this command after you remove the Cloud Connections for the workspace from the Transit Gateway.

+Complete the following steps to migrate the workspace to PER:

+1. Remove the following connections:

+   * Virtual private network (VPN) in your account that is connected to the data center of the workspace.
+   * Manually configured VLANs by opening a support ticket.
+   * Overlapping subnet CIDRs in your workspace.

+2. Initiate the migration by using the `per-migrate-start` value with [ibmcloud pi workspace action](https://cloud.ibm.com/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference-v1#ibmcloud-pi-workspace-action){: external} command.

+   Use the CLI command [ibmcloud pi workspace get <WORKSPACE_ID> --json](https://cloud.ibm.com/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference-v1#ibmcloud-pi-workspace-get) to get the migration status of your workspace.
+In the CLI response, once the `migrationStatus` property changes to `migrating` and `state` property changes to `user-validation` you can continue to complete the next steps.

+3. Attach the workspace to the Transit Gateway to validate the connectivity of the workspace with other workspaces.
+4. Remove the Cloud Connections from the Transit Gateway.
+5. Remove the Cloud Connections from the network database by using the `per-migrate-validate` value with [ibmcloud pi workspace action](https://cloud.ibm.com/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference-v1#ibmcloud-pi-workspace-action){: external} command.

+   Use the CLI command [ibmcloud pi workspace get <WORKSPACE_ID> --json](https://cloud.ibm.com/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference-v1#ibmcloud-pi-workspace-get) to view the Cloud Connection clean up progress of the migration process.
+In the CLI response, once the `migrationStatus` property is not included and `state` property is set to `Active` state, the migration process is complete and the workspace and network operations can be resumed.

+   You cannot delete the workspace and add or delete the subnets that are attached to the workspace until you complete the migration process by using the `per-migrate-validate` command.
+   {: note}

+If an error occurs during the migration process, open a support ticket.

+The PER status is displayed in the **PER status** column on the [**Workspaces**](https://cloud.ibm.com/power/workspaces) page.
+Also, you can select a specific workspace to view its PER status on the **Workspace details** page.

-Existing non-PER workspaces continue to use existing routers.
-To use the high-performance routers provided with PER, create a new PER-enabled workspace to deploy VMs while you continue to use the non-PER-enabled workspace.
-To migrate the existing workloads into the new PER-enabled workspace, back up the data from the existing workspace and restore the data into the PER-enabled new workspace.
+If you are migrating the existing workloads to a new PER-enabled workspace, back up the data from the existing workspace, and restore the data to the new PER-enabled workspace.

+Currently, the `CHE01` and `MON01` data centers do not support PER.
+Therefore, continue to use Cloud Connections for interconnectivity between other parts of the IBM network.

-Complete the following steps to connect an existing workspace to an existing Transit Gateway by using the IBM Cloud command-line interface (CLI):
+Complete the following steps to connect an existing non-PER workspace to an existing Transit Gateway by using the IBM Cloud command-line interface (CLI):

 1. Use the `ibmcloud pi workspaces` command to list the {{site.data.keyword.powerSys_notm}} workspaces in your account.
    Make note of the cloud resource name (CRN) for the workspace that you want to connect to the Transit Gateway.